scality/Zenko/docs/docsource/Reference/bucket_operations/get_bucket_location.rst

   The possible options for a LocationConstraint are configured in the env_s3 setting of the S3 Configuration.
-For more information, refer to “Modifying the Group Variables (all) File” in Zenko Enterprise Installation.
+For more information, refer to “Modifying the Group Variables (all) File” in Zenko Installation.

 Requests
 --------